isaokozakai/current-weather-server/README.md

 # Imdex Coding Challenge Server
-This is a server for a current weather search application
+This is a server project for a current weather search application

 ## Features
 ### Mutation